Targum Onkelos: Ritual use

-The reading of the Targum, verse by verse, in conjunction with the Torah that is read aloud on the Sabbath day is not to be confused with a different practice, namely, that of reviewing the entire Parashah before the commencement of the Sabbath, and which practice has its source in the Talmud, and which the codifiers of Jewish law have ruled as Halacha: "A person should complete his portions of scripture along with the community, reading the scripture twice and the targum once (Shnayim mikra ve-echad targum)."
-Here, the reference is to completing the reading of the Parashah at home or in the Beit Midrash, along with others, reading in tandem, during which reading each verse is repeated twice; once by the reader himself, followed by a repetition of the same verse by the entire group, and lastly by the initial reader himself who cites the Aramaic Targum of Onkelos.
+The reading of the Targum, verse by verse, in conjunction with the Torah that is read aloud on Shabbat is not to be confused with a different practice, namely, that of reviewing the entire Torah portion before the commencement of the Shabbat, and which practice has its source in the Babylonian Talmud, and which the codifiers of Jewish law have ruled as Halacha.
+Berakhot 8a-b states, "Rav Huna bar Yehuda said that Rabbi Ami said: A person should always complete his Torah portions with the congregation.
+The congregation reads a particular Torah portion every Shabbat, and during the week prior to each Shabbat, one is required to read the Bible text of the weekly portion twice and the translation once."
+Here, the reference is to completing the reading of the Torah portion at home or in the beth midrash, along with others, reading in tandem, during which reading each verse is repeated twice; once by the reader himself, followed by a repetition of the same verse by the entire group, and lastly by the initial reader himself, who cites the Aramaic Targum of Onkelos.

-The days in which the Parashah was read depended largely upon custom.
+The days in which the Torah portion was read depended largely upon custom.
 Some had it as their custom to break down the reading into two days.
-Among Yemenite Jews, Wednesday mornings were given over to the first half of the Parashah, while Thursday mornings were given to the second half of the Parashah.
-Others read the entire Parashah on Thursday mornings, while others on Thursday nights.
+Among Yemenite Jews, Wednesday mornings were given over to the first half of the Torah portion, while Thursday mornings were given to the second half.
+Others read the entire Torah portion on Thursday mornings, while others on Thursday nights.